Golf Cart Lithium Conversion Cost: 36V & 48V Guide

 Professional installation typically runs $200-$500 in labor and takes 2-4 hours.
 Many dealers also offer lithium conversion packages that bundle the battery, charger, and installation at a discount.

-Check golf cart repair services for tips on finding a qualified technician, or search our best repair shops by state directory.
+Check our repair directory for tips on finding a qualified technician, or search our best repair shops by state directory.

 Is a lithium conversion worth it for an older golf cart?